Tennis Cool Down Routine

 - Stand against an object and form a 90º angle with your arms as depicted.

-- Slowly rotate your trunk forward around stationary arm until a slight stretch is felt in the anterior (front) shoulder region.
+- Slowly rotate your trunk forward around the stationary arm until a slight stretch is felt in the anterior (front) shoulder region.

 - Hold for 30–45 seconds each side.